 In February, Tatcius, the Byzantine Commander, left taking his entire army with him.
 Later that same month the Crusaders repulsed a second attempt to relieve the city.

-At the end of May a large Saracen Army under the command of Kerbogha, the Atebag of Mosul, was sighted advancing towards Antioch.
+At the end of May, a large Saracen Army under the command of Kerbogha, the Atebag of Mosul, was sighted advancing towards Antioch.
 The Crusaders knew they must either take the city or face annihilation before its walls.
-But unknown to the other Crusader leaders, Bohemond had made contact with a Christian Armenian named Firouz who commanded one of the city’s towers.
-He had let it be known that he had no love for the Muslims and in particular Yaghi-Siyan whom he believed had prevented his promotion and owed him money.
+But unknown to the other Crusader leaders, Bohemond had contacted a Christian Armenian named Firouz who commanded one of the city’s towers.
+He had let it be known that he had no love for the Muslims and especially Yaghi-Siyan, whom he believed had prevented his promotion and owed him money.
 He was willing to be bribed and Bohemond was quick to take advantage promising him that he would be richly rewarded if he allowed his men to scale and enter the tower unmolested.
 Firouz agreed, and the preparations were made.

 Bohemond now informed the other Crusader leaders that he had found a means by which to gain entry to the city but he would only share it with them if they agreed to hand Antioch over to him upon its capture; both Raymond of Toulouse, Bishop Adhemar, and the others were reluctant to do so but given the seriousness of their plight they had little choice.